 The model fits less well when the knowledge being captured is dynamic, contextual, and conversational: the reasoning behind an architecture decision, the pattern an account manager has developed about how a specific client escalates, the hard-won lesson from a production incident, the workaround that emerged after three failed attempts at the standard process.
 This is the tacit and implicit knowledge that creates the most organizational value and the most organizational risk when it disappears.
 It also happens to be knowledge that almost never makes it into a card.

 The reason is not that engineers and ops leads refuse to contribute.
-It is that creating a card requires a deliberate act of documentation: stopping what you are doing, opening a new interface, writing content for an unknown future reader, assigning a verifier, and publishing.
+Creating a card requires a deliberate act of documentation: stopping what you are doing, opening a new interface, writing content for an unknown future reader, assigning a verifier, and publishing.
 That act competes directly with the actual work.
 The expert who just explained an architecture decision in a Slack thread has already shared the knowledge.
 Asking them to also write a Guru card is asking them to do the same work twice, in a slower format, with no immediate payoff.

 When a valuable Slack exchange is captured, attributed to the person who created it, and made searchable across the organization, two things change simultaneously.
 The retrieval problem improves because the knowledge is indexed around the question that prompted it, not around the organizational structure of whoever built the card collection.
 The trust problem improves because the knowledge is recent, specific, and carries the name of a real person whose credibility can be evaluated, rather than sitting in a card whose verifier last signed off eighteen months ago.